dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/webassembly.md

 In the following example:

-* One client app is the default client project of a solution created from the Blazor WebAssembly project template.
+* The initial (first) client app is the default client project of a solution created from the Blazor WebAssembly project template.
 The first client app is accessible in a browser from the URL `/FirstApp` on either port 5001 or with a host of `firstapp.com`.
 * A second client app is added to the solution, `SecondBlazorApp.Client`.
 The second client app is accessible in a browser from the the URL `/SecondApp` on either port 5002 or with a host of `secondapp.com`.

 Use an existing hosted Blazor solution or create a new solution from the Blazor Hosted project template: